-- Always being available for staff to discuss any safeguarding concerns. - Adhering to the Local Authority (LA) and school procedures with regard to referring a child if there are concerns about possible abuse. - Keeping written records of concerns about a child even if there is no need to make an immediate referral. - Ensuring that all such records are kept confidentially and securely and are separate from children's records. - Ensuring that any child who is subject to a Child Protection Plan who is absent without explanation is referred to Children's Services. - Undergoing training that provides them with the knowledge and skills to carry out the role which is updated every two years. - Keep knowledge and skills updated, (for example via e-bulletins, meeting other safeguarding leads, or taking time to read and digest safeguarding developments), at regular intervals, and at least annually, to keep up with any developments relevant to their role. - Ensuring staff receive regular training, updates and support in all elements of safeguarding including Early Help and the Prevent Duty and their role in it. - Acting as the main point of contact with the three safeguarding partners. - Understanding and keeping up-to-date with local safeguarding arrangements. - Coordinating action within the school in regards to safeguarding/child protection. - Adhering to and following procedures outlined in the Local Safeguarding Children's Board Procedures - To help identify signs and symptoms of abuse.
+- Always being available for staff to discuss any safeguarding concerns. - Adhering to the Local Authority (LA) and school procedures with regard to referring a child if there are concerns about possible abuse. - Keeping written records of concerns about a child even if there is no need to make an immediate referral. - Ensuring the best educational outcomes by identifying at-risk children to the school staff, so that the relevant personnel understand each child's educational and welfare needs. - Support teaching staff to identify the challenges that at-risk children might face and the additional academic support and adjustments that they can make to support them. - Ensuring that all such records are kept confidentially and securely and are separate from children's records. - Ensuring that any child who is subject to a Child Protection Plan who is absent without explanation is referred to Children's Services.

-- o Refer suspected cases of abuse to Social Care/Police. - Ensuring the school has an up-to-date child protection policy which is consistent within the GCSE procedures.
-The policy should be reviewed annually. - Attending and representing the school at child protection meetings. - Securely managing child protection files, compiling reports, recording and sharing information appropriately. - Ensuring that all information and records are kept confidentially and securely. - Developing good working relationships/links with Social Care and other relevant professionals. - Ensuring that child protection files are transferred to the receiving school as soon as possible using secure transit, with confirmation of receipt obtained.
+- Undergoing training that provides them with the knowledge and skills to carry out the role which is updated every two years. - Keep knowledge and skills updated, (for example via e-bulletins, meeting other safeguarding leads, or taking time to read and digest safeguarding developments), at regular intervals, and at least annually, to keep up with any developments relevant to their role. - Ensuring staff receive regular training, updates and support in all elements of safeguarding including Early Help and the Prevent Duty and their role in it. - Acting as the main point of contact with the three safeguarding partners and the child death review partner. - Understand when they should consider calling the police, in line with the National Police Chiefs' Council (NPCC) guidance. - Understanding and keeping up-to-date with local safeguarding arrangements. - Coordinating action within the school in regards to safeguarding/child protection. - Adhering to and following procedures outlined in the Local Safeguarding Children's Board Procedures - o To help identify signs and symptoms of abuse. - o Refer suspected cases of abuse to Social Care/Police. - Ensuring the school has an up-to-date child protection policy which is consistent within the GCSE procedures.
+The policy should be reviewed annually. - Attending and representing the school at child protection meetings. - Securely managing child protection files, compiling reports, recording and sharing information appropriately. - Ensuring that all information and records are kept confidentially and securely. - Developing good working relationships/links with Social Care and other relevant professionals. - Ensuring that child protection files are transferred to the receiving school as soon as possible using secure transit, with confirmation of receipt obtained. - Ensuring that all staff are aware that children can be at risk of abuse or exploitation in situations outside of their families (extra-familial harms).